-Appendix E: Army Corps of Engineers Delineation Data Sheets
+Appendix E: Army Corps of Engineers Delineation Data Sheets (To Be Provided Every Other Year: Provided in 2009 and Will be Submitted Again in 2011)

 .
 APPENDIX A

 DEPARTMENT OF THE ARMY PERMIT

 CONNECTICUT DEPARTMENT OF TRANSPORTATION PO BOX 317546 Permittee 2800 BERLIN TURNPIKE NEWINGTON CONNECTICUT 06131-7546

 Permit No. 199201685

 Issuing Office New England District